James Kirby is a Chancery barrister specialising in trusts and estates, mental capacity, inheritance claims and private client taxation.

 - G v G: Striking out a TOLATA claim over a family home as an abuse of process in light of related family court proceedings (and representing the client successfully on appeal).

-- UBS AG v Rose Capital Ventures Ltd [2018] EWHC 3137 (Ch) [2019] 2 BCLC 47: mortgage possession claim (led by Jonathan Gavaghan)
+- UBS AG v Rose Capital Ventures Ltd [2018] EWHC 3137 (Ch) [2019] 2 BCLC 47: mortgage possession claim (with Jonathan Gavaghan)

 - Re C Ltd: Application for land to be vested in a residents’ management company under s 181 of the Insolvency Act 1986.